Skip to main content

 }

-, which is short for “structure” and is used to define a separate view in your SwiftUI app.
+At the moment, our code for each primary screen is identical because the content inside is the same.
+The code starts with a struct, which is short for “structure” and is used to define a separate view in your SwiftUI app.
 The view could be a screen or a section of a screen.

-layer on each primary screen with a fixed order of characters.
+The variable body is a property used to store our content.
+In this case, we have a Text layer on each primary screen with a fixed order of characters.
 Text values, also called “strings”, are usually placed within double quotes.
 Strings are one of several data types that a variable can hold in SwiftUI.

 4. Insert primary screen instances